tessathornberry/Colorberry-Messages/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This app is a starting point for creating your own message-coloring app.
-You might use svg files rather than divs, and you might use
+You might use svg files rather than divs, and you might use React Color for a swatch palette instead of a static palette.
+Firebase might also be added for secure and unique log-in capabilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>